rileypeel/stock-app/README.md

 If you want to run the app locally clone down the repo and enter the following commands:

+Build containers:
+`docker-compose build`

 To make migrations and add stocks to database:

-`docker-compose run app sh -c "python manage.py makemigrations && python manage.py add_stocks"`
+`docker-compose run app sh -c "python manage.py wait_for_db && python manage.py makemigrations"`

 To run development server:
-docker-compose up
+`docker-compose up`

+To add stocks to the database and give the app access to real data, you can sign up for a free account at [finnhub](https://finnhub.io/), and add your API key to .env.dev, with the name FINNHUB_KEY.

+To then add stocks to the database run:
+`docker-compose run app sh -c "python manage.py add_stocks"`

 ### Additional Commands

+To run backend tests:
+`docker-compose run app sh -c "python manage.py test"`